 Did you know that soursop can prevent UTI?
 Find out what this exotic spiky fruit is loaded with that can help prevent this infection including other health promoting goodness it has to offer.

 If you haven’t tasted soursop, then you don’t know what you’re missing.
 Its heart-shaped green spiky exterior may probably don’t look appetizing.
 But when you eat its luscious creamy white flesh, your taste buds will feast on the delicious combination of strawberry and pineapple with sour citrus notes contrasting with an underlying rich flavor reminiscent of coconut or banana.
 In the Philippines, it is believed to be good against internal parasites.
-But whether it’s effective or not, the many nutrients its loaded with has so many health promoting goodness to offer.
+But whether it’s effective or not, the many nutrients its loaded with has so much health promoting goodness to offer.

 For every cup (225 g) of pulp, here’s how nutritious it is.